rafaelmartins/g-octave/docs/userguide.rst

     # g-octave control-1.0.11

-g-octave command tool supports some options for the installation of
+``g-octave`` command-line tool supports some options for the installation of packages:
-packages:

 ``-a`` or ``--ask``
     Ask before install the package